hashrocket/tilex/README.md

 > is open to any Rocketeer as well as select friends of the team.
 We hope you
 > enjoy learning along with us.

+Today I Learned was open-sourced to:
-This site was open-sourced in as a window into our development process, as well as to allow people to experiment with the site on their own and contribute to the project.
+- provide a window into our development process
+- allow people to experiment with the site on their own
+- allow folks to contribute back to the project

 We originally implemented Tilex as [_hr-til_][hr-til], a Ruby on Rails app.